 The Ocean City Arts Center has a new exhibition every month, as well as art classes for adults, teens and kids.
 Although the art classes are usually held for multi-week sessions, the art center does offer the occasional one-day workshop.
 If you’ve got any artists in your family, it can be worth checking the arts center’s calendar to see if a workshop lines up with your winter vacation.

-Carla Migliaccio (January 2018) – Carla Migliaccio was born and raised in Ocean City, graduating from OCHS in 1974.
+• Carla Migliaccio: Carla Migliaccio was born and raised in Ocean City, graduating from OCHS in 1974.
 She’s always loved art but didn’t begin to pursue it avidly until after she retired in 2010.
-She has taken some classes at the art center for the past decade and has been finding her style and voice as an artist.
+She even took art classes at our arts center to explore her styles and voice as an artist.

-“Seashore Lines” – Kevin Husta (February 2018) – Kevin Husta is a photographer based in Hammonton, NJ.
-His show at the arts center will feature his photographs of the PA-Reading Seashore railroad lines.
-Many of the photos in the show will feature former railroad tracks and trains located in Cape May County.
+• “Seashore Lines” by Kevin Husta: Kevin Husta is a photographer based in Hammonton, NJ.
+His show at the arts center featured his photographs of the PA-Reading Seashore railroad lines, including former railroad tracks and trains located in Cape May County.

 11. Tour the Ocean City Historical Museum

 The historical museum is open year-round and is full of clothing, photos and other artifacts, all of which give a visitor a thorough understanding of Ocean City’s history and past as “America’s Greatest Family Resort.”
-The museum is open Monday through Saturday and stays open late on Thursdays, until 7 p.m.
+The museum is open Monday through Saturday.

 Along with its annual Children’s Tea, the museum hosts a number of other events and activities, including a lecture series on the town’s history.